fynnwilliam/news_ticker/README.md

  `cmake -DCMAKE_BUILD_TYPE=Release ..`
  `cmake --build .`

-and to run the program, you may `./slide message to be displayed`
+and to run the program, you may pass arguments directly to the binary

+`./slide message to be displayed`

-Kindly replace __message to be displayed__ with  the actual message you want to show.
+ Kindly replace __*message to be displayed*__ with  the actual message you want to show. or run it with no arguments to display the default message

+`./slide`